Article: Huller Dorothy Mondata/ Photos: Chris Laberinto

 - Mansion House / Wright Park

-- Camp John Hay (Star Bucks)Baguio City was an American Camp during the war.
-Up to this point, the city stands with the Identity as little American City .
-From street names to villages , the American touch is there.
-The perfect example for this is Camp John Hay.
-Students will visit this on the City tour.
-They will also visit the old Starbucks where they will feel like they are having coffee in a 1950’s American Guest House.
+- Camp John Hay (Star Bucks)Next spot is the place used as an American Camp during the war, which eventually became known as a little American City .
+From street names to villages , the American touch can be proudly observed.
+The perfect example for this is the name of the place, Camp John Hay.
+One of the favourites here at Camp John Hay is the old Starbucks where students can feel like they are having coffee in a 1950’s American Guest House.

 If you are planning to visit more places around and near Baguio City, you can check some blogs here: Philippine FUN tips